British Academy Writing Workshop on International Politics in Africa

 Dr Mwita Chacha (PI)

-Associate Professor in International Relations, Department of Political Science and International Studies, University of Birmingham.
-His work examines regional integration and its links to domestic political and security outcomes.
+Dr Mwita Chacha is Associate Professor in International Relations at the Department of Political Science and International Studies, University of Birmingham.
+His research focuses on regionalism/regional integration and its intersection with domestic political and security outcomes.

 Dr Florian G. Kern (Co-PI)

-Associate Professor in the Department of Government, University of Essex.
-His research focuses on governance in Africa, with particular interest in how foreign policy reflects public preferences.
+Dr Florian G. Kern is Associate Professor in the Department of Government, University of Essex.
+His research focuses on governance in Africa.
+His work related to IPIA focuses particularly on how foreign policy reflects constituent views.

 Eniye C. Dubakeme

-Assistant Lecturer in the Department of International Relations and Diplomacy, Baze University.
-Her research centres on foreign affairs and governance for security in Africa.
+Eniye C. Dubakeme is an Assistant Lecturer in the department of International Relations and Diplomacy, at Baze University.
+Her research focuses on Foreign affairs and governance for security in Afric

 Dr Consolata Raphael Sulley